ding-lab/somaticwrapper/README.md

 ### Song Cao ###

 SomaticWrapper pipeline is a fully automated and modular software package designed for detection of somatic variants from tumor and normal exome data.
-It works on LSF job scheduler.
+It works on LSF job scheduler and can run multiple jobs in parallel.
 It was developed from GenomeVIP.
-Multiple standard variant callings are included in the pipeline such as varscan, strelka, mutect and pindel.
+Multiple standard variant calling tools are included in the pipeline such as varscan, strelka, mutect and pindel.

 Pipeline version: 1